dsfca/CloudComputingandVirtualization-labs/0-Introduction_to_labs_and_setup_requirements.md

 ## Overview

-These guide will help to configure your laptop or desktop properly for the your work in the CNV Course.
 It will setup an optimized (smaller, hence faster) virtual machine bundled with only the tools required for the CNV course.
-The instructions are generally suitable for host machines running the following Operating Systems (i.e. your already existing OS):
-- Microsoft Windows from version 10 up.
-- Apple macOS from versions 10.13 ’High Sierra’ up.
-- Debian-based Linux, such as Ubuntu (recommended) from versions 16.04 LTS up.

 ---

 ## Preliminary Set Up of the Host Environment

-This section describes the minimum setup of the CNV virtualized environment for systems running Windows, macOS and Linux.
+This section describes the minimum setup of the CNV virtualized environment.
 We will use the following tools or programs:
 - **Vagrant**: is an open-source product for building and maintaining portable virtual development environments.
 - **VirtualBox**: Oracle VM VirtualBox is a free and open-source hosted hypervisor for x86 virtualization.

 ### Installation For Windows 10 systems

 For Virtualbox, go to the [Downloads page](https://www.virtualbox.org/wiki/Downloads) and select the Windows hosts latest binaries.
-The Oracle VM VirtualBox installation can be started by double-clicking on the executable file you downloaded, and then follow the instructions from the installer dialog.
 If you wish to use VirtualBox on Windows, you must ensure that Hyper-V is not enabled.
 You can also disable it by going through the Windows system settings:

 1) Right click on the Windows button and select 'Apps and Features';
 2) Select Turn Windows Features on or off;